monkins1010/Verusguideassets/VerusPay Installation Guide.md

 Next To install the Verus pay Plugin download this file to your desktop: https://github.com/monkins1010/VerusPay/archive/master.zip

-To install this zip goto `
+To install this zip goto `Add new` in plugins then go to `Upload Plugin`

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/2/wordpress_choose_plugin.png)

+Choose the zip you just downloaded to your desktop called `VerusPay-master.zip`

+Once c

+---